12.2. The Symbol Selector¶

 Shapeburst fill: buffers a gradient fill, where a gradient is drawn from the boundary of a polygon towards the polygon’s centre.
 Configurable parameters include distance from the boundary to shade, use of color ramps or simple two color gradients, optional blurring of the fill and offsets;

 Outline: Hashed line: uses a hash line symbol layer to represent the polygon boundary (the interior rings, the exterior ring or all the rings).
+The settings for the outline hashed line are the same as for line symbols.

 Outline: Marker line: uses a marker line symbol layer to represent the polygon boundary (the interior rings, the exterior ring or all the rings).
+The settings for the outline marker line are same as for line symbols.

 When geometry type is polygon, you can choose to disable the automatic clipping of lines/polygons to the canvas extent.
 In some cases this clipping results in unfavourable symbology (e.g. centroid fills where the centroid must always be the actual feature’s centroid).